babsfullstack97/babsfullstack97/README.md

 <h3 align="center">About Me!</h3>
 <p align="center">
 I am a fullstack JavaScript developer with both back-end and front-end skills.
-I have always looked for opportunities and challenges or left my mark.
-I have never stopped committing my passion to helping others and solving problems.
-As a fullstack JavaScript developer, I like to pay obsessive attention to detail and various development mechanisms.
-My unequivocal love for creation and my work ethic has focused me on the mission of making my contribution to the changes in this world.
-That’s why I’m excited to make a positive impact in a high growth company.
+I have always looked for opportunities and challenges to make my mark.
+I have never stopped engaging my passion to help others and solve their problems.
+As a fullstack JavaScript developer, I enjoy paying obsessive attention to detail and various development mechanisms.
+My unequivocal love for creation and my work ethic have directed me towards the mission of making a contribution to make the world a better place.
+That's why I'm excited to make a positive impact in a fast-growing company.

 </p>

 -  🤝 I’m looking to collaborate on more open source projects